 Tahoe’s main winter attraction is catching a chair lift at one of Lake Tahoe’s 14 ski resorts.
 Don’t miss out on the best Lake Tahoe ski resorts if that’s your thing.

-However, there’s a lot of options for activities in Tahoe besides skiing.
+However, there are many options for activities in Tahoe besides skiing.
 Here’s a look at the best Lake Tahoe winter activities.

 1. Go for a Scenic Drive